neuropoly/gifmaker/docs/index.md

 ![Brain](brain.gif)

-Convert a series of images into a gif animation.
+Convert a series of images into a gif animation, with the possibility to apply various processing on the input image (cropping, rescaling, etc.).

 # Installation